 Research group leader: Professor Marcus Wilhelmsson

-The group develops molecules that can be used to replace the natural DNA/RNA building blocks, the bases, and unlike the bases, which are transparent, has properties that make them fluorescent (emit light) when they are hit by light of the correct colour (300-500 nm).
-These so called fluorescent base analogues (see review by Wilhelmsson in QRB 2010) have molecular properties that are optimal for being inserted into the natural DNA/RNA structure (Figure 1).
-They can therefore be used to, on a very detailed level, understand more about essential processes in cells like replication, during cell division, and transcription, during protein synthesis.
-Fundamental knowledge thereof is vital in order to comprehend cellular processes and errors that could occur and cause several common diseases.
+The group develops molecules that can be used to replace the natural DNA/RNA building blocks, the bases, and unlike the bases, which are transparent, has properties that make them fluorescent (light emitting) when they are hit by light of the correct colour (300-500 nm).
+These so-called fluorescent base analogues (see reviews by us in QRB 2010 and BJOC 2018) have molecular properties that are optimal for being inserted into the natural DNA/RNA structure (Figure 1).
+They can therefore be used to, on a very detailed level, understand more about essential processes in cells like replication, transcription, and translation.
+Fundamental knowledge thereof is vital to comprehend cellular processes and errors that could occur in such processes and cause diseases.

 Figure 1.
 Left: Fluorescent base analogue tC, right, base-pairing with the natural base uanine, left.
 In the figure we look down the long-axis of a natural DNA duplex.
 Right: Same ase analogue instead looking along the short-axis of the DNA duplex.

 One of the goals is to design and construct new fluorescent base analogues that can replace all the natural bases.
 This is done by trying to predict structural and spectral properties with the help of quantum chemical methods where after promising candidates are synthesized.
-Parts of this work is performed in collaboration with Professor Morten Grøtli at Göteborgs Universitet.
-After the synthesis, the new base analogues are investigated to determine whether they have promising fluorescent properties, where after interesting ones are incorporated into DNA/RNA (often in collaboration with Professor Tom Brown, Oxford, UK) for further characterization.
-The characterization is performed to understand how well the fluorescent base analogue works as a replacement for a natural base, it should not perturb the properties or structure of the DNA/RNA, as well as to establish its spectral and photophysical properties for further use in biochemically and biologically relevant investigations (see, for example, Sci.
-Rep. 2017 where we developed a cytosine analogue for RNA).
+Parts of this work is performed in collaboration with Professor Morten Grøtli at Göteborgs Universitet and AstraZenica (göteborg).
+After the synthesis, the new base analogues are investigated to determine whether they have promising fluorescence properties, whereafter interesting ones are incorporated into DNA/RNA (often in collaboration with Professor Tom Brown, Oxford, UK) for further characterization.
+The characterization is performed to understand how well the fluorescent base analogue works as a replacement for a natural base - it should not perturb the properties or structure of the DNA/RNA - as well as to establish its spectral and photophysical properties for further spectroscopy and microscopy use in biochemically and biologically relevant investigations (see, for example, NAR 2020 where we developed an adenine analogue for DNA and RNA).

 Another goal is to use the novel fluorescent base analogues, to make them available for other researchers as well as to develop biochemical/biophysical/biological methods where the probes can be used.
-An example thereof is the freeware FRETmatrix that has been developed by the group and can be used to obtain detailed structural information about biomolecules (DNA/RNA and molecules that interact with these).
-The investigations that can be performed using FRETmatrix have been enabled thanks to a newly developed FRET-pairs that constitutes a unique tool to measure short distances in biomolecular systems (Figure 2).
-Our first FRET-pair, that was the first of its kind, was published by the group in JACS 2009 and in JACS 2017 we published another FRET-pair based on adenine analogues.
-This first FRET-pair is now being used by the group in several studies two of which have already been published in PNAS 2012 and NAR 2016.
-The base analogues are also used to study among other things polymerases (NAR 2009, Biochemistry 2009), cellular molecules that are central at cell division and protein expression.
+An example thereof is a methodology that constitutes a unique tool to measure short distances in biomolecular systems and has been developed by the group.
+We have termed it interbase FRET and it can be used to obtain detailed structure information about DNA and RNA and molecules that interact with them.
+The investigations that can be performed using FRETmatrix have been enabled thanks to newly developed FRET pairs.
+Our first DNA interbase FRET pair, which was the first of its kind, was published in JACS 2009 and in JACS 2017 we published another FRET pair based on adenine analogues.
+Now we have also extended the interbase FRET methodology to RNA-systems (NAR 2019 and 2020) and the FRET pairs are being used by the group in several studies (PNAS 2012, NAR 2016, and Sci.
+Rep. 2021).

 The group has or has earlier received grants from among other these sources: